kstenerud/concise-encoding/cte-specification.md

 Concise Text Encoding (CTE) is the text variant of Concise Encoding: a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.

-The text format aims to present data in a human friendly way, while the 1:1 compatible [binary format](cbe-specification.md) aims for compactness and machine processing efficiency.
+The text format aims to present data in a human friendly way, encoding data in a manner that can be easily and unambiguously edited in a UTF-8 capable text editor while maintaining 1:1 compatibility with the [binary format](cbe-specification.md) (which aims for compactness and machine processing efficiency).

 CTE documents must follow the [Concise Encoding structural rules](ce-structure.md).
+Many terms used in this document are defined there.